 8 Local Life Hacks for Students in New York City

 Ah, New York!
 The city where dreams come true.
 For students around the world, having the chance to study in New York City is somewhat of a fantasy.
-But if you try hard enough, you can really make that fantasy come true and get the chance to call the city your home for a few years.
+But if you try hard enough, you can really make that fantasy come true and get the chance to call the city your home for a few years, which is easy to do today.
+All you need is to delegate your assignments and course projects to a custom essay service, so that experienced academic writers can pay someone to write your research paper, while you do what you want.
 In this article, I’ll share 8 local life hacks for students in New York City.

 However, that’s not to say that moving to this city is always a breeze for every student.
 New York is a city that is always moving.
 For students coming from other countries, getting used to this frantic rhythm can be very difficult, leading to problems with their studies.
 Luckily, they can make use of Writix.co.uk to get some urgent work done when they just can’t focus on their writing.
 This is a cheap paper writing service that helps students by creating custom essays, thus ensuring that their grades don’t suffer during the first few months of moving to NYC.